Photo by Jooney Woodward

-From a collection of Yeats poems to a once-banned novel, these books are must-reads if you’re planning an Ireland adventure.
+From a collection of Yeats poems to a once-banned novel, these books by Irish authors and poets are must-reads if you’re planning an Ireland adventure.

 In a country where pubs are named after playwrights and festivals celebrate poets, the literary tradition is gloriously unavoidable.
-These reads make good travel companions.
+These books about Ireland by Irish authors and poets make good travel companions.

 The first collection of Yeats’s poetry exemplifies his interest in mythology and romanticism.
 The title epic helped establish his reputation.